 - Provide clear and focused reporting and metrics to inform business decision making and identify performance considerations

-- To support the Executive Chairman to fulfil the duties of the Accountable Manager
+- To support the CEO to fulfill the duties of the Accountable Manager

 Reporting to and working closely with the SVP Operational Risk.
 The post holder will be responsible for providing effective Health & Safety support network-wide.
 Key objectives included but not limited to;